-Sponsored by the five undergraduate Claremont Colleges, American Studies is a multidisciplinary major that encourages students to think critically and creatively about the United States.
-American Studies allows students to comprehend the complexity and diversity of the U.S. by drawing on the strengths of the humanities and social sciences.
+American Studies is a multidisciplinary major and minor that encourages you to think critically and creatively about the complexity and diversity of the United States from local, national, and transnational perspectives.

 Your studies will be both broad and deep.
 Multidisciplinary core courses like Introduction to American Cultures and American Studies Seminar provide the background and methodologies to help you explore issues relevant to the U.S.

 Then, with courses in fields such as literature, history, sociology, anthropology, politics, religion and the arts, you’ll discover a breadth of subjects you can incorporate in your senior thesis.

 The interdisciplinary, intercollegiate program is supported by all of the undergraduate Claremont Colleges.
 An American Studies major gives you many career choices, including academia, education, journalism, and law.

 - Themes, concerns, and methodologies of American studies

 - Courses focused on either a specific discipline or theme

 In her American Studies Seminar, Marisol Diaz ’18 did a literature review about citizenship as a lived experience on the macro, meso and micro levels to get a sense of how anthropologists are analyzing questions about belonging, citizenship, and identity politics.